SAP-samples/teched2022-DA160/exercises/ex03/README.md

 # Exercise 3 - Data Layer - Prepare Your Data

-:memo: **Note:** This is an OPTIONAL Exercise
+> :memo: **Note:** This is an OPTIONAL Exercise

 ---

+## :beginner: Detour: SAP Data Warehouse Cloud - Model Types
-Before we are going to start with our first exercise in creating a table and creating our first model, lets clarify the different asset types that you can create in SAP Data Warehouse Cloud.
+Before we are going to start with the first exercise in creating a table and creating the first model, letm us have a look at the different asset types that you can create in the Data Builder of SAP Data Warehouse Cloud.

 So, let’s now look at the different asset types:
-- Table: Here you basically define a new table from scratch, and you configure each field of the table and you do have the ability then to upload data to this table later on.</p>
+- **Table**: Create a table to contain data by defining its column structure.
+You can configure each field of the table, and already define semantics and associations.
+You have the ability to upload data to this table later on.</p>
-- Graphical View: In the Graphical View you can leverage Tables and Views to the create new Views using a visual interface.</p>
+- **Graphical View**: In the Graphical View you can leverage Tables and Views to prepare data and the create new Views using a graphical no-code/low-code editor.
+Join datasets as appropriate, add other operators to remove or create columns and filter or aggregate data, and specify measures and other aspects of your output structure in the output node. </p>
-- SQL View: In the SQL View you can leverage Tables and Views to the create new Views by using SQL directly.</p>
+- **SQL View**: In the SQL View you can leverage Tables and Views to the create new Views by using SQL or SQL-script (table function) view in a powerful SQL editor.
+<br>*Not used in the DA160 exercises.* </p>
-- Entity Relationship Model: Here you define the relationships between Tables or Views, which then are being leveraged when you create a new View based on the Tables or Views.</p>
+- **Entity Relationship Model**: Here you define the relationships between Tables or Views, which then are being leveraged when you create a new View based on the Tables or Views.</p>
-- Data Flow: Here you can define data transformations and leverage the option to load data from a source system into SAP Data Warehouse Cloud.</p>
+- **Data Flow**: You define Data Flows to use data transformations and leverage the option to load data from a source system and persist it in SAP Data Warehouse Cloud. <br>*Not used in the DA160 exercises.*</p>
+- **Intelligent Lookup**: Create an intelligent lookup to merge data from two entities even if there are problems joining them. <br>*Not used in the DA160 exercises.*</p>
+- **Task Chain**: Create a task chain that groups multiple tasks, which can be run in series manually or through a schedule. <br>*Not used in the DA160 exercises.*</p>

+**End of Detour**

+---

+## Start of the exercise

-In this section we will start creating the tables for our sample models and then upload the raw data to those tables.
-In the first part of this overall section, we will look at the sample model and which tables we will need.
-In the second part we will then create those tables in SAP Data Warehouse Cloud and finally in the third part, we will upload the raw data to those newly created tables, and we will also setup a hierarchy as part of the tables.
+In this section we will start creating the tables for our sample models and then upload the raw data to those tables in [Excercise 5](../ex05/README.md).

-In the next steps we will setup a relatively simple data model and we will start by creating the tables first and then upload the information for each table in form of CSV Files

 We will start to create the tables in SAP Data Warehouse Cloud.